We may earn commission from affiliate links →

 Vehicles registered in EEA member countries, including Andorra, Serbia, and Switzerland, do not need to show this document.

 Most roads between towns and cities are motorways, i.e., dual carriageways with emergency lanes.
-There is currently around 830km of these types of roads, with more in construction.
+There are currently around 830km of these types of roads, with more in construction.
 The A1 between Burgas and Sofia and the A4 between Chirpan and the border with Turkey are the main two that are fully complete.

 Road signs are in Cyrillic, but many are also in Latin.
 Motorway signs are in green, and other roads are in blue.
-Throughout the country, you will notice that some roads are quite bumpy and not of the highest standard; take your time and drive slowly during these times.

-Car Rental Tip Bulgaria 15 – Electric Charging Stations
+Electric Charging Stations

 There are a growing number of charging stations around the country for electric vehicles, and you’ll notice that these are provided by companies called Fullcharger, Eldrive, or Kaufland.
 You will also find Tesla Supercharger points in Plovdiv and Sofia.